microtrain/bootcamp/07-JavaScript/README.md

 # Chapter 7: JavaScript

-In this chapter we apply programming concepts to JavaScript.
+In this chapter, we apply programming concepts to JavaScript.

-In this chapter we will learn
+In this chapter, we will learn

 * JavaScript syntax
 * How to apply programming concepts to JavaScript